 Our Governors come from a range of backgrounds, provide valuable skills and time.
+We work hard to ensure that the make up of our governing body is representative of our school community which is something we keep under review.
 Each governor is given a committee which includes a class they will visit during the year, subject areas they will monitor and an operational area which they will assist the school with.
 They are appointed to the school in the following ways:

 Chair and Vice Chair:

 The chair and vice chair are existing Governors ideally with at least one years experience voted by the Governing body.
 Members of staff can not be the chair or vice chair.
 The chair leads the governing bodies and has additional responsibilities that only the chair can do.